 2. Submit your UAC application (applications open early August)

-Nominate the Bachelor of Information Technology course (UAC code 603210) as one of your preference at the Universities Admissions Centre (opens external site).
+Nominate the Bachelor of Information Technology (UAC code 603210) as one of your preferences with the Universities Admissions Centre (opens external site).

 |Round 1||15 July 2016|

 You must possess the motivation and capacity to progress to a senior level of management.